 Today is the fifth anniversary of this blog.
-I have published a post every Sunday morning since July 8, 2014.
-As they say at weddings, for better or worse.
+I have published a post every Sunday morning since July 8, 2014 and, as they say at weddings, for better or worse.
 The design has changed and the content has varied over this time, but I decided early on to write only about things that interested me without trying to set an overarching theme.
 And if it turns out that there is an overarching theme, it’s that there isn’t one.
 If that sounds like something from a critical theory class, please forgive me.

 Over the years I have tested readers’ patience with all kinds of topics: music, teaching, baseball, Shakespeare, Fabergé eggs, beans, technology, ice cream, politics, subways, Barcelona, Virgil, a theory of numbers, female airline pilots, trains, George Orwell, ideology, pant cuffs, underwear, squirrels, comedy, typing, the Beach Boys, weed, cold showers, Jesuits, grammar, tinsel, barbers, cheese, and God.
 And let’s not forget unrequited love (“J,” the Unrequited), which revealed more about me than anyone else.